I am an artist and sculptor working between the boundaries of traditional furniture making and contemporary art.

 I was born in Crawley in 1970.
 Crawley is the place that I really developed my passion for the arts.
 Through painting, drawing and ceramics.
 Then down at Worthing and Goring by sea at Northbrook College.
 I’ve traveled the world.
 I now have a new perspective.
 For the first time, the potential here really excited me!
 There really are no limits…

-Karl was born in Crawley, raised in Broadfield and now commutes from West Green.
+Karl was born and raised in Broadfield, Crawley.
 He first attended school at Broadfield North, followed by St Francis of Assisi, Notre Dame middle school, and then St Wilfrid’s secondary school.Find out more at https://www.singporewala.co.uk/

 I am a stand up comedian who seeks to change the landscape of British comedy but making more room for black female comics.
 My work covers class, ethnicity and my extreme hatred of birds.
 Some of my proudest achievements include performing at a professional comedy night at the Moth Club with Emma Sidi and Jack Rooke for KNOCK2BAG, starring in a hilarious sketch with Luke Rollason and Mark Silcox, being on the same bill with Isy Sutie (and having her tell me she liked my set!) and getting through to the Semi - Finals for a competition called “Sketch Off”.